 Lidar data output and configuration use Gigabit Ethernet UDP/IP communication protocol.
-There are 3 UDP packet protocols, among which MSOP packet length is 1254 bytes (42 bytes Ethernet header and 1212 bytes payload).
-DIFOP and UCWP are 1248 bytes (42 bytes Ethernet header and 1206 bytes payload) Lidar supports unicast, broadcast and multicast communication.
+There are 3 UDP packet protocols, and the packet length is 1248 bytes (42 bytes Ethernet header and 1206 bytes payload).

 The communication protocols of the lidar are: